bright/new-www/content/blog/ios-developer-and-tech-recruiter-driven-by-passion-meet-kamil.md

 The way I learned was by copying other websites' code and deleting some parts to see what would be missing from the page.
 By playing online I already knew a bit of English – so I had this advantage.
 That's how I understood the concept of head, body, etc. I didn't know PHP (oh what a lucky and unaware sunshine I was), so my learning process was limited.

 ## I assume you wanted to be a programmer when you grew up?

+Not really. 😀 I wanted to be a lawyer.
+My plan was to finish the most promising technical school in the area, leave my home town, get a good paying job and be able to finance my part-time studies.
+So I went to mechatronics technical school.

+## So how did you end up as a programmer? 😀

+In the second grade of the technical school we started to program PLC.
+I found out that I was pretty good at it!.
+I even won some contests.
+So I went full Leeroy Jenkins and decided to study Automation and Robotics.

+However, during student internships, I could see that **it might be tricky for me to freely develop advanced skills in that area.** From my observations during that time **it was very rare to be an “author” of automations systems and software**.
+In Poland most people work as a person who just assembles ready-made projects or services them.
+To be something more you are fully dependent on the company you land in.
+Whether it supports your growth, paying for your courses and very expensive certifications.

+**In programming, you don’t need pricey courses.
+The only true limitation is You**.
+If you are determined, consistent, curious and open minded – you can excel in your area (no pun intended).
+Also, **who am I kidding – I love programming**, so eventually I chose Computer Studies as my Master’s.